Policy 5600 – District Wellness

-- School campus means all areas of property under the jurisdiction of the District that are accessible to students during the school day.
+- a) School campus means all areas of property under the jurisdiction of the District that are accessible to students during the school day.

-- School day means the period from the midnight before, to 30 minutes after the end of the official school day.
+- b) School day means the period from the midnight before, to 30 minutes after the end of the official school day.

 District Wellness Committee

-The District has established a wellness committee that meets at least four times per year per year to oversee and establish goals for school health and safety policies and programs, including the development, implementation, and periodic review and update of this district-level wellness policy.
+The District has established a wellness committee that meets at least four times per year to oversee and establish goals for school health and safety policies and programs, including the development, implementation, and periodic review and update of this district-level wellness policy.
 The District Wellness Committee will evaluate and make recommendations that reflect the specific needs of the District and its students.